Olalekan4545/Legal-Operations-Performance-Analysis-Dashboard/README.md

 # ⚖️ Legal-Operations-Performance-Analysis-Dashboard
 The Legal Operations Performance Dashboard is an interactive Power BI report developed to analyze the operational, financial, and client performance of a fictional law firm.
 The dashboard enables stakeholders to monitor key business metrics, evaluate legal case performance, assess lawyer productivity, and identify opportunities to improve profitability and operational efficiency.

+This project was created as part of a ZoomCharts Power BI Challenge, demonstrating advanced data modeling, DAX calculations, interactive reporting, and storytelling with data.

 </tr>
     <tr>
       <td>🌐</td>